cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_packet.md

 $ leaderboardd tx leaderboard send-ibc-top-rank [portID] [channelID] [playerId] [rank] [score]
 ```

-## `SendPacket` and Packet callback logic
+## `SendPacket` and packet callback logic

-When scaffolding an IBC module with Ignite CLI, you already saw the implementation of the `IBCModule` interface, including a bare bones packet callbacks structure.
+When scaffolding an IBC module with Ignite CLI, you already saw the implementation of the `IBCModule` interface, including a bare-bones packet callbacks structure.
 Now that you've also scaffolded a packet (and ack), the callbacks have been added with logic to handle the receive, ack, and timeout scenarios.

-Additionally, for the sending of a packet a message server has been added that handles a SendPacket message, in this case `MsgSendIbcTopRank`.
+Additionally, for the sending of a packet, a message server has been added that handles a SendPacket message, in this case `MsgSendIbcTopRank`.

 <HighlightBox type="tip">